Denmark Street: Early history

-Dr John Purcell, a London physician who published A Treatise on Vapours or Hysteric Fits, lived at No. 10 in 1730, while the Reverend Doctor John James Majendie – who became Canon of Windsor – lived there from 1758 to 1771.
+Dr John Purcell, a London physician who published A Treatise on Vapours or Hysteric Fits, lived at No. 10 in the year he died (1730), while the Reverend Doctor John James Majendie – who became Canon of Windsor – lived there from 1758 to 1771.
 The painter Johann Zoffany lived at No. 9.
 In the late 18th century, the Jacobite Sir John Murray lived there until the day he was "carried off by a party of strange men".

 A blue plaque commemorating the former house of Augustus Siebe, who pioneered the diving helmet.

 The area around the street was known as the rookery of St Giles, which developed in the 18th century as an unplanned slum to the west of the City, and was described as a "Pandora's box of pollution, plague and pestilence".
 Though much of the area was cleared by the end of the 19th century, Denmark Street is the only street in London to retain 17th-century terraced facades on both sides.
 In 2010, a study by Camden London Borough Council suggested that only six other streets in London have a comparable heritage to Denmark Street.
 A small court connected by passages (originally known as Dudley Court, then Denmark Court and now known as Denmark Place) runs along the back of the north side of the street, connecting to it via an opening at No. 27.

 The street started being used for commercial purposes at the beginning of the 19th century and houses were converted for this use.
 Ground floors became used as shops, while upper floors and back rooms were used as workshops, particularly for metalwork, with a rare pre-Victorian smithy, later a blacksmith's forge, surviving (in a building originally constructed as a stable) in Denmark Place, behind no. 26 Denmark Street.
 Augustus Siebe, the pioneer of the diving helmet, lived and worked on the street, and today there is an English Heritage blue plaque commemorating him on the house where he lived.
 Preempting its later fame, an early musical instrument maker, William John Hanbury, is listed at No. 20 in 1836.

 In the 1930s, several Japanese businesses were established in the street, which became known as "Little Tokyo".
 Azakami and Co. at No. 6 sold books, newspapers, televisions and radios.
 The Tokiwa restaurant and hotel were based at No. 8 and No. 22, respectively, having moved from Charing Cross Road in 1927.
 Other businesses included a hairdresser, jewellers, tailor and gift shop.